-In the following article we discuss the main op amp parameters and the related op amp basic application circuits with equations, for solving their specific component values.
+In the following article I have explained op amp basic application circuits and projects, with equations, for solving their specific component values.

 Op-amps (operational amplifiers) are a specialized type of integrated circuit that include a directly-coupled, high-gain amplifier with an overall response characteristics adjusted by a feedback.